aquatix/dammit.nl/content/posts/europython2017-part1.md

 (Needs editing after I get some sleep and more time)

+This post also appeared on [the Sanoma Technology weblog](https://medium.com/sanoma-technology-blog/europython-2017-part-1-4067aabc5487).

 ## Day zero, Sunday

 After a rather pleasant flight on Sunday morning, where out of 80 passengers, I sat next to the only other EuroPython visitor, I took a nicely airconditioned train from Bologna to Rimini.
 I really hoped that airco was everywhere, otherwise the 33C would seriously hamper my capability of even remembering what was said just five minutes ago.